Osama bin Laden death conspiracy theories: Others

 Canadian deputy Leader of the Opposition and MP, Thomas Mulcair, stated in an interview with CBC Television that "I don't think from what I've heard that those pictures [of bin Laden's body] exist".
 His remarks were picked up by dozens of U.S. media outlets, and criticized by various Canadian politicians.

-An official statement from the Taliban stated that the lack of photos or video footage is suspicious, as their own sources close to bin Laden had not confirmed or denied his death, and that "when the Americans killed Mullah Dadullah (Taliban's chief military commander) they publicly showed the footage".
+An official statement from the Taliban stated that the lack of photos or video footage is suspicious, as their own sources close to Bin Laden had not confirmed or denied his death, and that "when the Americans killed Mullah Dadullah (Taliban's chief military commander) they publicly showed the footage".

-In October 2020, Former President Donald Trump retweeted an article which claimed that the Osama that was killed in the raid wasn't him but was actually a body double.
+In October 2020, then-U.S. President Donald Trump retweeted an article which claimed that the Osama that was killed in the raid wasn't him but was actually a body double.

 Several news agencies and intelligence agencies reported his death as being before 9/11 or shortly after from renal failure.
-Western intelligence official reports bin Laden is seriously ill with kidney and liver disease.
-Bin Laden, who suffers from renal deficiency, has been periodically undergoing dialysis in a Peshawar military hospital with the knowledge and approval of the Inter-Services Intelligence, (ISI) if not of Gen.Pervez Musharraf himself.
+Western intelligence official reports Bin Laden is seriously ill with kidney and liver disease.
+Bin Laden, who suffers from renal deficiency, has been periodically undergoing dialysis in a Peshawar military hospital with the knowledge and approval of the Inter-Services Intelligence, (ISI) if not of Gen. Pervez Musharraf himself.
 Bin Laden is reported to have arrived in Dubai on July 4 from Quetta in Pakistan with his own personal doctor, nurse and four bodyguards, to be treated in the urology department.
 While there he was visited by several members of his family and Saudi personalities, and the CIA.
 In December 2001 the New York Times reported that he was likely dead.

-Late December 2001 to March 2002: bin Laden's "Death Video" was released. that month, after reports of bin Laden's funeral, a new video appeared, depicting a gaunt, sickly Osama bin Laden.
-The London Telegraph reported,"The recording was dismissed by the Bush administration yesterday as sick propaganda, possibly designed to mask the fact the al-Qa'eda leader was already dead."
+Late December 2001 to March 2002: Bin Laden's "Death Video" was released that month, after reports of Bin Laden's funeral, a new video appeared, depicting a gaunt, sickly Osama bin Laden.
+The London Telegraph reported, "The recording was dismissed by the Bush administration yesterday as sick propaganda, possibly designed to mask the fact the al-Qa'eda leader was already dead."
 In March and April 2002, U.S. officials downplayed the threat of bin Laden, with Rumsfeld even saying he had been "neutralized."
 Even Bush, called out for rarely mentioning bin Laden in 2002, admitted: "We haven't heard from him [bin Laden] in a long time...
 I don't know where he is.
 I really just don't spend that much time on him, to be honest with you."